-Every parents dream is to lose.
+Every parents dream is to lose to their son.

 How many of you just stopped reading?
 More than zero….